elunna/nerfhack-changelog/README.md

 * All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
 * The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a weaker white dragon and actually all Soko zoos have the white dragon guarding the treasure.
 * The zoos in Soko have been expanded slightly.

+### Fort Ludios
+* Ported two Fort Ludios variants from EvilHack/UnNetHack.
+* Some mermaids were added to patrol the moats.

+### Minetown/Mines End
+* Ported zoo town and lavendar town from SpliceHack.
+* Ported Creek Town and Mini-Castle town from SlashTHEM.
+* Imported the Gnomish Sewer from xNetHack.
+* Imported 3 mines end variants from SlashTHEM.

+### Oracle
+* Ported Oracle variations 2 and 3 from SpliceHack.

+### Temple to Moloch level
+* Ported from SLASH'EM
+* Gargoyles replace the statue gargoyles in the original map.
+* 2 ghoul mages were added.

+### Lost Tomb level
+* Ported from SLASH'EM

+### Big Room
+* Ported bigroom variants from UnNetHack and SpliceHack.
+* Imported two bigroom variants from xnh.

 ### Forges